Date

 Vilnius is serviced by Vilnius International Airport (VNO), which is located just a few kilometers from the city center.
 The easiest way to get to your hotel is by taxi, with the ride typically costing around 15–20 Euros.
 Alternatively, you can take a train or bus.
 The train from the airport to the central station takes about 8 minutes, while buses are frequent and take around 20–25 minutes depending on traffic.

-of Tallinn from will most probably be Lennart Meri Tallinn Airport
+flying out of Tallinn from will most probably be Lennart Meri

-(TLL).
-You can get there by taxi, which will cost you around 10–15
+Tallinn Airport (TLL).
+You can get there by taxi, which will cost

-Euros from the city center.
-A cheaper and efficient alternative is
+you around 10–15 Euros from the city center.
+A cheaper and

 If you wish to rent a bike from us, we have the following fully serviced, light, quality, road/fitness bikes available: